kode-katya/odin-recipes/README.md

 -being able to link other websites / pages from the same website -including images & being able to resize them -creating organize and unorganized lists

+I got bored and didn't finish it completely.